-7 Ways COVID-19 has Affected Customers in the Housing Market
+How COVID-19 has affected the Housing Market

 COVID-19 has caused a worldwide shock to the system, a tragic pandemic riddled with mystery and fear.
 I am sure your newsfeeds are cluttered with everything COVID-19, so I will keep this intro short and sweet.
 Still, COVID-19 is unfortunately omnipresent in today’s world, so to be aware of how it is affecting everyday life is of paramount importance to every decision, especially decisions on your future home!

 This blog will take you through seven ways in which COVID-19 has affected the customer experience in the housing industry, to give you a better idea of what to expect in the market during these testing times.